 General Anxiety Disorder

 This is where anxiety has become habitual, ongoing and out of proportion to what is going on, even becoming anxious about the anxiety.
 People commonly experience psychological symptoms such as restlessness, negative intrusive thoughts, racing thoughts, feelings of dread, an inability to focus and disturbed sleep.
 Physical symptoms include nausea, sweating, palpitations, a dry mouth, muscle tremors, muscle aches, dizziness, shortness of breath and changes in eating/sleeping patterns.
-There is usually some awareness that anxiety has become a problem, whether that is self-identified or suggested by someone else who is affected by behaviours resulting from the anxiety.
+There is usually some awareness that anxiety has become a problem, whether that is self-identified or suggested by someone else who is affected by behaviours resulting from it.

 Human beings are essentially animals who are hardwired to survive.
 Part of our hardwiring is our Fight/Flight/Freeze response to perceived threat.
 A part of our brain called the Amygdala receives information through our five senses and a rapid evaluation of the threat takes place.
 If a large bear were to come running towards us we could respond by either trying to fight it off or by running away (these are Hyper-Arousal responses).
 Another survival strategy is to play dead (Hypo-Arousal).
 Most predators have the instinct not to eat dead animals as they could be diseased.
 Our Fight/Flight/Freeze response is triggered by adrenaline (an excitatory hormone).
 Panic Disorder is an exaggerated response to perceived threats (whether external or internal) and is the experience of ongoing panic attacks.
 The NHS estimates that 1 in 100 people will suffer a panic attack in their lifetime.
 The symptoms of Panic Disorder (continuing surges of adrenaline lasting between 5 – 20 minutes) are immensely distressing.
 The symptoms are the same as those for General Anxiety plus physical feelings such as choking, chest pains and ringing in the ears.
 Also common is a feeling of becoming detached from one’s body, the situation and surroundings – this is know as depersonalisation.
 People with Panic Disorder can often fear losing control or losing their mind and fear dying.